applied-numerical-algorithms-group-lbnl/Chombo_4/README.md

    - cp Make.defs.local.template Make.defs.local*
      - There are other examples of configuration files in Chombo_4/mk/local
    - Edit the configuration file
-     -specify your HDF5 location
+     - Specify your HDF5 location.
-     -specify your c++ compiler
+     - Specify your c++ compiler.
-     -specify your flags
+     - Specify your compiler flags.
-     -specify your PROTO location
+     - Specify your PROTO location.
 3. Configure the examples using Chobmo_4/examples/configure.example
    - For example type ./configure --opt TRUE --mpi  FALSE --dim 3 --cuda TRUE
    - The configuration parameters are given by: